 Distance from Baltimore: 119 miles (2 hours, 39 minutes)

 As Delaware’s largest beach resort area, Rehoboth Beach is the “Nation’s Summer Capital” and it attracts visitors with its unique vibes and family-friendly atmosphere.

-The city’s main feature is its iconic boardwalk that features many fine dining restaurants, stores, historic hotels, tax-free shopping centers, etc.
+The Delaware town’s main feature is its iconic boardwalk that features many fine dining restaurants, stores, historic hotels, tax-free shopping centers, etc.

 Dogfish Head and Crooked Hammock are the places to go if you want to enjoy Delaware’s signature craft beer scene!

 Distance from Baltimore: 72 miles (1 hour, 23 minutes)